A City of Great Diversity

 - China Camp State Park

-- Christopher B. Smith Rafael Film Center.
-Restored Art Deco movie house, now a three-screen theater.
+- Christopher B. Smith Rafael Film Center, a restored Art Deco movie house, now a three-screen theater

 - Dominican University